 All of our surgeons are registered with the General Medical Council.

-Female to male (FTM) top surgery is a surgery which is carried out on transgender men to create a flatter, more masculine-looking chest.
+FTM top surgery (or female to male top surgery) is a surgical procedure, carried out for transgender men to create a flatter, more masculine-looking chest.
+Many patients find this gender-affirming procedure extremely liberating.

-This is done by removing the breasts (mastectomy) and any excess skin and fat around the breast area.
-The nipples and areolas (the dark area surrounding the nipple) are then repositioned.
-There are a number of different surgical options, depending on the size of the breasts and the elasticity of the skin.
+This involves removing the breasts in a procedure known as a mastectomy and any excess skin and fat around the breast area before repositioning the nipples and areolas.
+There are a number of different surgical methods your surgeon may choose from depending on the size of the breasts and the elasticity of the skin.
+As leading top surgery UK surgical providers, we understand the trust that is placed in our care for these life-changing procedures.
+Every patient enquiry is treated with the respect you deserve.

-FTM top surgery is a permanent alternative to chest binding, which can sometimes cause issues such as skin irritation and breathing difficulties.
+London FTM top surgery is a permanent alternative to chest binding, which can cause problems such as skin irritation and breathing difficulties when carried out long term.

 2.5 hours